outboxer005/Digit_recognition/README.md

 ## 📜 License

-This project is open source and can be used by anyone for study and reasearch purposes training model is acquired formt he mnist model
+This project is open source and can be used by anyone for study and reasearch purposes.

+training model is acquired formt he mnist model